sanmai/sliding-window-counter/README.md

 The library uses an elegant sliding window approach to time series data.
 Here's how it works under the hood:

-### Key Concepts

-- **Material frames**: The actual cached data buckets aligned to window boundaries
+- Material frames: The actual cached data buckets aligned to window boundaries
-- **Logical frames**: Windows aligned to the current time (which may overlap multiple material frames)
+- Logical frames: Windows aligned to the current time (which may overlap multiple material frames)

 When calculating values for logical frames that don't perfectly align with material frames, we perform weighted extrapolation to ensure smooth transitions in the time series.

-### Visual Explanation

 Consider these two scenarios:

-1. **Perfectly aligned frames**: When the query time aligns with cache bucket boundaries, we can use the raw values directly.
+1. Perfectly aligned frames: When the query time aligns with cache bucket boundaries, we can use the raw values directly.

 ![Aligned Frames](docs/images/logical-frames-aligned.png)

-2. **Misaligned frames**: When the query time doesn't align with cache boundaries, we extrapolate values based on overlapping portions.
+2. Misaligned frames: When the query time doesn't align with cache boundaries, we extrapolate values based on overlapping portions.

 ![Misaligned Frames](docs/images/logical-frames-disaligned.png)

 For a more detailed explanation of the internal workings, check out [this Cloudflare blog post](https://blog.cloudflare.com/counting-things-a-lot-of-different-things/) which explains a similar approach.

-## Performance Considerations

-- **Memory usage**: Extremely efficient as it only stores count values, not individual events
-- **CPU usage**: Statistical calculations are performed using numerically stable online algorithms
-- **Network overhead**: Minimal - only requires simple increment/get operations on your cache
-- **Scalability**: Scales horizontally with your existing cache infrastructure

-## Contributing

-Contributions are welcome!
-Here are some ways you can contribute:

-- Report bugs by creating an issue
-- Suggest new features or improvements
-- Submit pull requests with bug fixes or new features
-- Improve documentation
-- Write tests

-Please ensure your code follows the existing style and includes appropriate tests.

 ## License